fdformula/MathlyLua/README.md

-# Mathly makes Lua mathly and a tiny MATLAB
+# Mathly makes Lua "mathly" and a tiny MATLAB

 Mathly for Lua is a Lua module which depends on a Lua module, `plotly.lua` (see https://github.com/kenloen/plotly.lua).
 The latter is modified